imyuvii/imyuvii-static/content/posts/distribute-iphone-app-air.md

 draft: false
 categories: web
 tags: [distribution, ipa, manifest, web]
+description: "Distribution of your ipa over-the-air, something like making your own testflight.
+This will create manifest automatically to distribute ips using web."
 ---

 Do you need to download and install an ipa directly from an URL?
 Is it possible?
 The answer is yes, to distribute your app over-the-air (OTA, this means without using TestFlight or the official App Store), you may need to create 3 different files, namely: